gangasingh007/fullstack-todo/README.md

 ### It has the following features:
   - User can create a todo.
   - User can see all the todos.
-  - User can the todo as done
+  - User can mark the todo as done

 ### Steps to Initializing the Project